nojhan/named-pipes-services/README.md

   but as processes are blocking, the starting order does not always matter.
 - there are two pipes, here (one for the input and one for the output), for the sake of simplicity, but you may just as well use only one.

+### When NOT to use named pipes

+To be completely honest, here are a list of cases that —**if they are all true**— may lead you to consider that maybe it would be a good idea to think about how you may eventually end up looking for a solution that might be something that's close to a middleware:

+- ☒ your service takes time to compute something,
+- ☒ you have one service, but an unknown (large) number of clients,
+- ☒ all clients expect the same interface,
+- ☒ which involves answering to the server,
+- ☒ with *complex* data structures,
+- ☒ you absolutely need to serve them all as fast as possible,
+- ☒ over the internet,
+- ☒ and you are *certain* that no one will want *another* middleware in the next project.

+I your use case don't match all of this checklist but you still want to use a middleware, maybe you should just consider making a side software that will expose/transliterate the data going through the named pipe.
+That way, your service stays simple and you can easily exchange one middleware for another without even touching it.

 Build and run